The Commonplace

 0.09

 The framework formalizes complementarities between AI and managerial/human capital (e.g., exception handling, trust-driven adoption), suggesting empirical work should measure task reallocation rather than simple displacement.
-Task Allocation positive speculative task allocation / reallocation between AI and human roles (complementarity indicators)
+Task Allocation positive task allocation / reallocation between AI and human roles (complementarity indicators)

 0.01